Video Lesson

 The decision to freeze all embryos and delay the transfer clearly improves success rates for certain patients (like women with high progesterone levels at the time of trigger) and decreases risk of hyperstimulation in others (like women with PCOS).
 In addition, it alleviates a lot of logistical complexity if someone wants to genetically-test their embryos.

-However, some doctors are reluctant to push all patients to freeze all their embryos because they would like to see more long-term data on how freezing and thawing embryos effects the offspring.
+However, some doctors are reluctant to push all patients to freeze all their embryos because some patients may not be good candidates for embryo freezing/thawing.
 Similarly, some patients prefer to have their embryos transferred immediately because they’re understandably fatigued by the process, want to know as soon as possible if the cycle worked, and may bristle at the higher expense associated with freezing all their embryos and preparing for a later transfer.

 Additionally, there needs to be a decision of which embryo, or embryos are best and should be transferred first.
 There can be multiple inputs here, but the hierarchy for deciding should start with genetic testing results (if available) and thereafter fall to the speed at which the embryo developed, and finally laboratory’s qualitative and subjective assessment of the embryo’s “morphology.”